oluseyianani/devops-bootcamp/README.md

 - **Project 1:** In the first project, I set up a static website using Nginx, hosted on an AWS EC2 instance.
 This project covers everything from registering a domain to securing the site with SSL/TLS certificates.
 - **Project 2:** In the second project, I explored how to host multiple static websites on a single server using Nginx Virtual Hosts.
 This included setting up subdomains, configuring virtual hosts, and securing the sites with SSL certificates using Certbot.
+- **Project 3:** In the third project, I delved into load balancing with Nginx, looking into how to distribute incoming web traffic across multiple servers to enhance site reliability and performance.
+It involves setting up a Nginx as a load balancer, configuring DNS, and securing connections with SSL/TLS.

 Each project link will take you to a dedicated markdown file where you can explore the project's documentation in depth.
 Feel free to explore, and if you have any questions or suggestions, don't hesitate to reach out!